ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

 In this example, this will use the config that you previously specified, as well as set the other parameters that are needed to satisfy the build system.
-After that point, you should have a JTAG enabled simulation that you can attach to using OpenOCD and GDB!
+After that point, you should have a JTAG enabled simulator that you can attach to using OpenOCD and GDB!

 Debugging with JTAG
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~